kembek/gamedevjs-talk/README.md

-# Modern State of JavaScript Game Development
+# Current State of JavaScript Game Development

-Talk on current technologies and APIs for developing interactive browser applications.
+Talk on modern technologies and APIs for developing interactive browser applications.

 Made with [Shower](https://github.com/shower/shower).